mondoohq/docs/docs/platform/start/organize/workspaces.md

 - Show Linux assets that require patching

+- Assess all infrastructure used by the Finance department

 As another example, suppose Lunalectric has a space that contains all of the company's AWS cloud infrastructure.
 With hundreds of AWS assets, they need easy ways to break down that space and understand where their security strengths and weaknesses lie.

 ![Sample workspaces in AWS space](/img/platform/start/lunalectric-aws-space.png)